Weddings are joyous occasions, not only for the lucky couple but also for the friends and family that join in on the celebration.

 There are many valid reasons to decline a wedding invitation—and not having the money is one of them.
 This is especially the case if you’re asked to be a member of the wedding party.
 A CouponCabin survey found that 22 percent of American adults declined being in a bridal party because of the expense.

 If attending a wedding is outside of your ability financially, gracefully decline the invite and consider sending a gift anyway.
-At $118, the average amount spent on a wedding gift is a lot more budget-friendly than taking on the total costs of attending a wedding.
+At about $120 in 2019, the average amount spent on a wedding gift is a lot more budget-friendly than taking on the total costs of attending a wedding.

 Following these tips requires the willingness to step outside of social norms.
 But if you are committed to being financially responsible, challenging what’s acceptable is exactly what you need to do.